 The OLNA enables students to successfully meet the Western Australian Certificate of Education (WACE) requirement of demonstrating a minimum standard of literacy (reading and writing) and numeracy.
-The standard requires students to demonstrate proficiency in using a range of ACSF Level 3 skills in each component.
+The standard requires students to demonstrate proficiency in using a range of Australian Core Skills Framework (ACSF) Level 3 skills in each component.

 The following documents provide more information about the OLNA: